By Tommy Hough and Rick Guerrero

 As part of our meeting we'll also get an update on the Binational Friendship Garden of Native Plants and Friendship Park from Daniel Atman with Sierra Club Borderlands, who spoke at our June meeting.
 A question and answer forum moderated by club board members Rick Guerrero and Tommy Hough will follow presentations from all three speakers.

 Join San Diego County Democrats for Environmental Action this Wednesday, Jan.
 6, via Zoom at 6:30 p.m. for our second Border Wall Environmental Report via Zoom.

-Bottom photo by Russ McSpadden / Center for Biological Diversity
+Footer photo courtesy of Russ McSpadden and the Center for Biological Diversity

 By Cody Petterson

 Regarding today's vote for San Diego City Council President, I'm going to spare all of you the dozens of pages I've written and rewritten over the last several weeks, and simply point out that this is the most consequential environmental vote that this Council will cast for the foreseeable future.
 One of the Councilmembers-Elect told a delegation the other day that whomever they voted for, they were still going to fight for a robust environmental and progressive agenda.
 The statement is self-evidently disingenuous.

 The vote for council president is about setting the agenda, literally and figuratively, and it is absurd to claim that one is committed to prioritizing environmental and equity concerns while casting a vote that commits the Council to an agenda that is at best indifferent to them.
 This vote will determine whether efforts to protect our environment, confront the climate emergency, and foster a more equitable society face a head wind or a tail wind.
 It is a vote that will impact hundreds of other votes.
 It will have enduring consequences for our environment, and for the political futures of the voting councilmembers.
 As it should.